-This schedule may be subject to minor changes to accommodate the university's schedule or unforeseen circumstances throughout the semester.
+This schedule may be subject to minor changes throughout the semester to accommodate the university's schedule or unforeseen circumstances.

-Unless otherwise indicated, all assignments are due by the end of the Friday of each week by 11:59 PM EST. See late policy for more details.
+Unless otherwise indicated, all assignments are due by the end of Friday of each week by 11:59 PM EST. See the late policy for more details.

-\ Week 1 & 2 - Modules 1 & 2 - Orientation and The Value of Art - Jan.
-13-24
+♦ Week 1 & 2 - Modules 1 & 2 - Orientation and The Value of Art - Aug.
+21-29 with an Application Assignment: Personal Keystone Artwork, which provides a chance to explore and explain their personal connection to art at the start of the class.

-This week familiarizes students with the types of assignments they will encounter throughout the semester, introduce them to foundational terms and concepts, and respond with an
+This week, students familiarize themselves with the types of assignments they will encounter throughout the semester, introduce them to foundational terms and concepts, and respond